Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 ---

+## Breaking News: Claude's Memory System (And Why I'm Building My Own)

-Breaking news:  Claude is releasing a memory system!
-Oh, no, it is only for paid users.
+Claude just announced a memory system!
+Exciting, right?
+Except... it's only for paid users.

-Read somewhere also that, AI Agent, as new as it is, is already outdated.
-The new buzz work is new clone.
-A digital represenation of oneself.
-Clones are also been claimed to be more you than you realize youself.
+I also read somewhere that AI agents, as new as they are, are already outdated.
+The new buzzword is "AI clones"—digital representations of yourself that are supposedly "more you than you realize yourself."
 Is that even possible?
 But I digress.

+### What Memory Systems Do (And Why That's Good)

-What memory does is keeping a bunch of texts, facts or otherise, which, when attached to the prompt, will help the AI to generate a better response.
-That is a good thing to do.
+At its core, a memory system keeps a bunch of texts and facts which, when attached to your prompt, help the AI generate better responses.
+That's genuinely useful.

+### But Here's What Bothers Me

+**First: The Cost Problem**

-But there are so many things I do not like this idea.
-First of all, I do not like to pay.
-It is the money.
-I wonder how much will I have to pay to use all other models.
-Also, paing means I had made a choice asserting that this is better than the free ones, which I am not ready or am not knowledgable enough to make that choice.
+I don't like to pay.
+It's not just the money—it's the mental overhead of wondering how much I'll have to pay to use all the different models and systems.
+Also, paying means I've made a choice asserting that this is better than the free alternatives, which I'm not ready or knowledgeable enough to make.
+Of course, pay wall create a two tiered system of knowledge and is biased against the haven'ts, where I am.

+**Second: The Autonomy Problem**

-Second, the little information I had about Claude's memory send chills down my spine.
-I quote: "bio, tone, style, etc." .
-My immediate reaction is:  Why do I wnat to that?
-It is NOT I do not trust Claude nor that this kind of information will be abused by Claude to default me or anything like that.
-It is just that I refuse to let anybody, Claude and AI included, to produce anything that is dictated by by bio, tone, style or any profiling.
-I may want to add a humourous tone to my writings, I may even want to do that using a formal style, but that is what I, I mean this concious self that is I, want to do.
-I want Claude to help me do things, achieve my goals for my entertainments, not to have the entertainments for me.
+The little information I have about Claude's memory sends chills down my spine.
+I quote: "bio, tone, style, etc." My immediate reaction: Why would I want that?

+It's NOT that I don't trust Claude or fear this information will be abused.
+Well, not only that.
+It's that I refuse to let anybody—Claude and AI included—produce anything dictated by my bio, tone, style, or any profiling.

+I may want to add a humorous tone to my writings.
+I may even want to do that using a formal style.
+But that's what **I**—this conscious self that is I—want to do.
+I want Claude to help me achieve my goals and have my experiences, not to have the experiences for me.

+**Third: The Control Problem**

-At the practical level, the memory system is scary because how information or knowledge in the memory get used is not decided my me.
-What to use and what not to be used in produce the response is not just about what is in the memory.
-It is also a value assessment.
-What needs to be added to my prompts need to be a concious decision which should not be deligated to AI.
+At the practical level, memory systems are scary because how information gets used is not decided by me.
+What to use and what not to use in producing a response isn't just about what's in the memory—it's also a value assessment.
+What needs to be added to my prompts should be a conscious decision that shouldn't be delegated to AI.

+**Finally: The Philosophical Problem**

-And finally, this is against my understanding of AI.
-My understanding is that the interface to LLM is just text.
-A string in and another string out.
-Why am I spending time and money learning how to use a system which hide that system from me?
-Being a programmer, I believe "Any problem can be solved by another layer of redirection" and I cannot see why the memory system cannot be just a bunch of strings I keep somewhere and can be conveniently added to my prompt to send a LLM at a free web site.
+This goes against my understanding of AI.
+My understanding is that the interface to LLMs is just text: a string in and another string out.
+Why am I spending time and money learning how to use a system that hides the LLM from me?

+Being a programmer, I believe in David Wheeler's principle: "Any problem can be solved by another layer of indirection."
+I cannot see why a memory system can't be just a bunch of strings I keep somewhere and can conveniently add to my prompt before sending it to an LLM at a free website.

+**So I'm building exactly that: BrokenPencil.**

+---

-## The Problem: AI That Forgets
+## The Problem: AI That Forgets (And Why That's Actually Okay)

 In my last post, I shared my experience teaching an AI coding assistant to journal my prompts.
 The results were... inconsistent.
 The AI kept forgetting, apologizing, and forgetting again.